PrachiNainawa/object-counter-enhance/README.md

 ```

-# give input (needed for windows)
+# give input

-open the Makefile and change the num_physical_cores as per your machine
-press ctrl+shift+esc to open task manager, click performance to find the cores
-if you want to use any other model then change the model_name variable and also the VOl variable to speify input path to the saved model (VOL=<host_path>:<docker_path>)
+To use any internal tf model, change MODEL_NAME variable and MODEL_PATH to speify input path of the SavedModel folder in .env file
-internally trained model should be in SavedModel format of tf
-model.save('saved_model/model_name')
+eg: acceptible format - model.save('/path')
+change any other env variable through .env file

 # run the app